 Rule two of planning children’s birthday parties: choose the venue early

-We immediately started calling up soft play centres, children’s farms and hirers of bouncy castles/play equipment (plus suitable venues to house them).
-Everywhere was booked up or else we couldn’t get a venue and equipment hired on the same day; or it was extortionately expensive.
+We immediately started calling up halls, soft play centres, children’s farms and hirers of bouncy castles/play equipment.
+Everywhere was booked up or we couldn’t get a venue and equipment hired on the same day.
+Some places were just extortionately expensive.
 This was 11 weeks ahead of the party date.

 As time started to run out we decided to host the party at our house.
-For this fourth birthday party, all parents stayed, but (from anecdotal accounts) it seems that by five, many parents drop off their child.
-So, you need to establish who is dropping and running as you may have sole responsibility for many more children than you had bargained for and may need to bring in reinforcements.
+For this fourth birthday party, all parents stayed.
+By five, many parents drop and run.
+You need to establish who’s staying and who isn’t as you may have sole responsibility for more children than you had bargained for and need to bring in reinforcements.

 A theme seems to be de rigueur at the moment and it does actually help with the organisation.
 We settled on Pirates and Princesses as that hopefully catered for everyone (both the party girls went with the pirate theme by the way).